intelowlproject/docs/docs/IntelOwl/contribute.md

 ```

 ### Analyzer._create_data_model_mtm
-This is a function that every `Analyzer` can override: this functions returns a dictionary where the values are the objects that will be added in a many to many relationship in the datamodel, and the keys the names of the fields.
+This is a function that every `Analyzer` can override: this function returns a dictionary where the values are the objects that will be added in a many to many relationship in the datamodel, and the keys the names of the fields.
 Let's use the `Yara` Analyzer as an example.

 ```python3